Become a Counselor in Arkansas

 - A performance evaluation

-Aspiring LPCs in Arkansas must complete at least 3,000 hours of client contact in psychotherapy under the oversight of a state-approved supervisor.
-Supervision must be provided by a practitioner who is an LPC, holds approved supervisor status from the Arkansas Board, and whose license is valid.
+Aspiring LPCs in Arkansas must complete at least 3,000 hours of client contact under the oversight of a state-approved supervisor.
+Supervision must be provided by a practitioner who is an LPC, holds approved supervisor status from the Arkansas Board, and whose license is valid and current.

-Supervision typically lasts three years.
 One year is defined as 1,000 supervised Client Contact Hours (CCHs).
-Supervision must be provided in the following manner by year:
+Supervision must be provided in the following manner by Phase:

-- Year three: at least 25 hours of supervision for 1,000 CCHs
+- Phase III: at least 25 hours of supervision for 1,000 CCHs

-LPC licensure in Arkansas requires a passing score on the National Counselor Examination for Licensure (NCE).
-The NCE is a 200-question multiple-choice examination administered by the National Board for Certified Counselors.
+The NCE is a 200-question multiple-choice examination administered by the National Board for Certified Counselors (NBCC).
 It assesses knowledge, skills, and abilities in effective counseling services.

 LPCs in Arkansas can expect to pay the following fees for their application, renewal, examination, and other licensure expenses:

-Arkansas LPC license renewal involves submitting the appropriate fees (see above) and a statement of Continuing Education.
+Arkansas LPC license renewal involves submitting the appropriate fees (see above) and this statement of Continuing Education.
 LPC and LAC licenses must be renewed every two years.

-License renewal requires documentation of at least 24 clock hours of Continuing Education (CE) for each renewal period (or retaking and passing the National Counselor Examination or the National Clinical Mental Health Counseling Examination 12 months prior to license expiration).
+License renewal requires documentation of at least 24 clock hours of continuing education (CE) for each renewal period (or retaking and passing the NCE or NCMHCE 12 months prior to license expiration).

 Two of the 24 CE hours must be in ethics.
 CE activities can include passing college or university courses; attending seminars, workshops, and conferences; publishing; providing supervision; completing dissertations; or taking on leadership roles.